-Supported Housing is accommodation for people that need some support to help them to live independently.
-People living in supported housing have a support worker, often referred to as a key worker, who can help with everyday housing related issues, such as filling out forms to claim Housing Benefit, help to budget, advice and support about education, employment and training and assessing when you no longer need support.
+Supported Housing is accommodation for people that need more support to live independently.
+People living in supported housing have a support worker, often referred to as a key worker, who can help with everyday housing related issues, such as filling out forms to claim Housing Benefit, managing a budget, advice and support about education, employment and training and assessing when you no longer need support.

 Examples of supported housing are Worthing Foyer, the Phoenix Project, Sanctuary Housing, the Independent Living Scheme and Sheltered Housing.